Impactful Vocabulary Activities For Middle School Students (Blog Image)

 Early on, kids are introduced to the rhythm and rhyme of the English language through picture books, poetry, and nursery rhymes.
 Though they may be older, teachers can continue to grant permission to students to engage in wordplay, letting them explore and experiment with how they want to express themselves, convey their meaning, and find their voice.
 In writing, voice is considered reflective of the writer’s unique style and personality.

 Flocabulary provides a playground for students to engage in wordplay and explore their unique writing voice in the Lyric Lab.
 Lyric Lab is a special tool that gives students the opportunity to have some fun while they demonstrate their understanding of vocabulary words and enhance their writing skills.
-Students can create raps in a whole-group setting or individually, pulling vocabulary from the word bank or rhyming dictionary as they play with rhythm and rhyme.
+Students can create raps in a whole-group setting, small groups, or individually, pulling vocabulary from the word lists and rhyme bank as they play with rhythm and rhyme.
 The Lyric Lab combines music in the classroom with project-based learning.

 Ancient India lesson Lyric Lab activity